Create your vision of how the world should be constructed

 For more information regarding General Education courses, click here.

+Civil Engineering Technologists usually work the design, management and implementation of projects.
 Graduates are prepared for employment opportunities with:

 - Consulting engineering firms

-- Municipal engineering offices
+- Municipal engineering departments

-- Construction firms
+- Construction companies

 Please note: Cambrian College strives to ensure the accuracy of the information on this website.
 Please note that the academic curriculum is continually reviewed and revised to ensure that Cambrian's programs and courses remain relevant.
 The College reserves the right to cancel or make changes to any course or program, fee, procedure, or campus location at any time.